jonnonz1/nz-statute-book/acts/public/1960/unit-trusts-act-1960.md

 ### 6A Restrictions as to nominated person
-A person must not be nominated by a trustee under section 6 if— (a) The person is the manager or proposed manager of the unit trust in respect of which the nomination relates; or (b) The persons who are deemed by section OD 1 of the Income Tax Act 2004 to control the manager or proposed manager and the persons who are deemed by that section to control the proposed nominated person are the same persons.
+A person must not be nominated by a trustee under section 6 if— (a) The person is the manager or proposed manager of the unit trust in respect of which the nomination relates; or (b) The persons who are deemed by section YC 1 of the Income Tax Act 2007 to control the manager or proposed manager and the persons who are deemed by that section to control the proposed nominated person are the same persons.

 ### 6B Appointment of nominee by nominated person
 (1) A nominated person may, if authorised in writing by the trustee of a unit trust, appoint 1 or more nominees in which are vested any of the investments and other property referred to in section 3(3).